 OT networks consist of two layers:

-Unlike IT, OT is often air-gapped and not connected to the public internet.
-As a result, in most cases only a few experts have access to OT systems, and systems are not frequently updated.
+Unlike IT, OT systems have traditionally been air-gapped and not connected to the public internet.
+As a result, in most cases only a few experts had access to OT systems, and systems are not frequently updated.
 Sometimes systems are in fact so old that updating or patching is not even technically possible.
 To enable external connections, factories often implement a VPN connection to the OT, which can be insecure and risky.

 Digital transformation and technological advances like Industry 4.0 and the Internet of Things (IoT) have led to greater connections and alignment between IT and OT systems.
 If the two types of systems were completely demarcated in the past, today they are convergiving, with IT systems being used increasingly to manage and monitor their OT counterparts.